-Harvests for Habitat is a new collaborative partnership between Audubon New York, Watershed Agricultural Council, and New York Tree Farm Program that enables bird habitat improvements through active forest management and financial incentives.
+Harvests for Habitat is a collaborative partnership between Audubon New York, New York Forest Owners Association, Watershed Agricultural Council, and New York Tree Farm Program that enables bird habitat improvements through active forest management and financial incentives.

 Staff from one of our partner organizations will work directly with practitioners and/or family forest owners to provide you with the resources you need to participate in this habitat project, including on-the-ground technical assistance, connecting foresters and loggers with interested family forest owners, and financial assistance, if needed, to ensure a successful and beneficial harvest.

 Forest management can be used to improve current habitat conditions for these priority forest birds as well as many other species that use similar forest habitat.

 Habitat: Mature, deciduous forests with a tall canopy and well-developed understory